0

 History and Social Science Standards of Learning for Virginia Public Schools

-USII.6 The student will apply social science skills to understand how the social, economic, and technological changes of the early twentieth century by
+VUS.12 The student will apply history and social science skills to understand key international and domestic events, interests, and philosophies of the 1920s and 1930s by